Into the Fire, July 1990

 The forest is reflected in the waters of Lincoln Lake.

-A long-time friend named David had, in 1989, hiked with his cousin in the Mount Evans Wilderness Area of central Colorado.
-On that trip he had seen areas of forest that burned in the 1960s, leaving an eery landscape and fascinating weathering patterns on the trunks of the trees in the burned areas.
+Portions of the Mount Evans Wilderness Area of central Colorado burned in the 1960s, leaving an eery landscape and fascinating weathering patterns on the trunks of the trees in the burned areas.

-Burned pines reach for clouds on the Lincoln Lake Trail, Mount Evans Wilderness, Colorado.
+Burned pines reach for clouds on the Lincoln Lake Trail in the Mount Evans Wilderness, Colorado.

-Burned pines reach for clouds on the Lincoln Lake Trail, Mount Evans Wilderness, Colorado.
+Burned pines reach for clouds on the Lincoln Lake Trail in the Mount Evans Wilderness, Colorado.

-Wanting to return to photograph it more, David invited me.
-Between his cousin and brothers, we borrowed backpacking gear for me.
-We stayed with his brother and his family in Idaho Springs, Colorado for a couple of days to acclimate, then drove to the end of the access road west of the town of Evergreen.
+I stayed in Idaho Springs, Colorado for a couple of days to acclimate, then drove to the end of the access road west of the town of Evergreen.

 The only lens I carried on this trip was my 55mm f/2.8 Micro-Nikkor.